On partial rigidity of $\mathcal{S}$-adic subshifts: Introduction

 Friedman is credited with pioneering the concept of partial rigidity in his seminal paper \cite{Friedman_partial_mixing_rigidity_factors:1989} and we use King's definition from \cite{King_joining-rank_finite_mixing:1988}.
-In early studies, this notion was closely intertwined with the partial mixing property and was primarily explored for rank one systems (see \cite{Friedman_partial_mixing_rigidity_factors:1989,Goodson_Ryzhikov_conj_joinings_producs_rank1:1997,King_joining-rank_finite_mixing:1988}).
+In early studies, this notion was closely intertwined with the partial mixing property that is, there exists a sequence $(n_k)_{k \in \N}$ and a constant $\alpha>0$ such that $\displaystyle \liminf_{k \to \infty} \mu(A \cap T^{-n_k}B) \geq \alpha \mu(A)\mu(B)$ for all $A,B \in \cX$ and was primarily explored for rank one systems (see \cite{Friedman_partial_mixing_rigidity_factors:1989,Goodson_Ryzhikov_conj_joinings_producs_rank1:1997,King_joining-rank_finite_mixing:1988}).
 Besides that, the exploration of the partial rigid property has been significantly less extensive than that of rigid properties.
 Little is known about partial rigidity constants or partial rigidity sequences, let alone explicit calculations of the partial rigidity rate $\delta_{\mu}$, that is, the supremum of the partial rigidity constants of a system.

 Indeed, for other types of systems, the study of partial rigidity has been only considered as a cause of absence of mixing.
 For instance, the non-mixing property was established for substitution subshifts in 1978 \cite{Dekking_Keane_mixing_substitutions:1978}, followed by interval exchange transformations in 1980 \cite{Katok_interval_exchange_not_mixing:1980}, linearly recurrent subshifts in 2003 \cite{Cortez_Durand_Host_Maass_continuous_measurable_eigen_LR:2003} and exact finite rank Bratteli-Vershik systems in 2013 \cite{Bezuglyi_Kwiatkowski_Medynets_Solomyak_Finite_rank_Bratteli:2013}.
-In more recent works, the partial rigidity property has been highlighted by the works of Danilenko \cite{Danilenko_finite_rank_rationalerg_partial_rigidity:2016}, who showed that indeed the aforementioned classes of systems are partially rigid (hence they cannot be mixing) and by Creutz \cite{Creutz_mixing_minimal_comp:2023} who proved that non-superlinear complexity subshifts are partially rigid, also.
+In more recent works, the partial rigidity property has been highlighted by the works of Danilenko \cite{Danilenko_finite_rank_rationalerg_partial_rigidity:2016}, who showed that indeed the aforementioned classes of systems are partially rigid (hence they cannot be mixing) and by Creutz \cite{Creutz_mixing_minimal_comp:2023} who proved that non-superlinear complexity subshifts are partially rigid.
 In the context of interval exchange transformations, we remark that there exists a previous study by Ryzhikov that incorporated all the necessary points to establish partial rigidity \cite{Ryzhikov_absence_mixing:1994}.

 Despite the number of results presented above for substitution, linearly recurrent and non-superlinear complexity subshifts, for the more general class of $\cS$-adic subshifts there is not a real unified framework allowing one to study partial rigidity and determine the partial rigidity rate of a system in this class.
 Our aim in this paper is to provide tools based on the combinatorial data inherent in any $\cS$-adic subshift to address these problems.